 Don’t overcomplicate what you do.
 Gradually iterate on your product to continuously improve it.

-Once you feel enough of a pull form potential customers, you should focus on growth.
+Once you feel enough of a pull from potential customers, you should focus on growth.

 Identify new marketing strategies and sales channels like social media and cold outreach.
 Invest in customer service and encourage word of mouth recommendations.